etix/mirrorbits/README.md

 WeightDistributionRange | Multiplier of the distance to the first mirror to find other possible mirrors in order to distribute the load
-DisableOnMissingFile | Disable a mirror if an advertised file on rsync/ftp appears to be missing on HTTP MaxLinkHeaders | Amount of backup mirror locations returned in HTTP headers Fallbacks | A list of possible mirrors to use as fallback if a request fails or if the database is unreachable. **These mirrors are not tracked by mirrorbits.** It is assumed they have all the files available in the local repository.
+DisableOnMissingFile | Disable a mirror if an advertised file on rsync/ftp appears to be missing on HTTP MaxLinkHeaders | Amount of backup mirror locations returned in HTTP headers DummyFiles | Allows reading file information from a dummy json file.
+This Allows saving storage on the host.
+Fallbacks | A list of possible mirrors to use as fallback if a request fails or if the database is unreachable. **These mirrors are not tracked by mirrorbits.** It is assumed they have all the files available in the local repository.

 ## Running